|Nutrition Facts (per serving)|

 Serve sweet potato ice cream with this delicious brown sugar pecan praline sauce or with dulce de leche.
 Butterscotch sauce would be excellent as well, or simply sprinkle toasted pecans or toasted coconut over the ice cream.

-Heat the cream, milk, and brown sugar in a heavy medium saucepan, stirring occasionally until sugar is dissolved and the mixture begins to boil.
+Heat cream, milk, and brown sugar in a medium saucepan over medium heat, stirring occasionally until sugar is dissolved and mixture begins to boil.

-Strain the mixture through a fine-mesh sieve into a bowl.
-Whisk in the sweet potato puree and spices.
+Strain mixture through a fine-mesh sieve into a bowl.
+Whisk in the sweet potato puree, cinnamon, and nutmeg.
 Cover and refrigerate until thoroughly chilled, at least 3 hours.

-Freeze in ice cream freezer following manufacturer's directions.
-Transfer to a container, cover, and freeze until firm.
+Churn in an ice-cream maker following manufacturer's directions.
+Transfer to a container.
+Cover, and freeze until firm, at least 1 hour.

-*Dip a spoon in the egg and milk mixture and run a finger across the back of the spoon.
-If the path your finger makes is clear and the film on the spoon is not at all runny, it is done.
+- Dip a spoon in the egg and milk mixture and run a finger across the back of the spoon.
+If the path your finger makes is clear and the film on the spoon is not at all runny, the custard is done.